How to Budget as a Freelancer—Essential Tips

 When you have a couple of years worth of income to analyze, you can begin to see which months are the most and least profitable in your business.
 This analysis can help you plan accordingly for potential slumps in the industries you work with.

-Determine Your Basic Expenses
+Determine Your Basic Personal and Business Expenses

 There are three types of expenses: set expenses, variable expenses, and debt expenses.
 There are set expenses that must be paid each month, such as your rent or mortgage, car payment, and utilities.
 There are variable expenses that you must also budget for, such as gas and groceries.
 And there are debt expenses, such as your minimum credit card payments.